 Conclusion

-Tickling a baby may seem harmless fun, but it can negatively affect their physical, emotional, and psychological well-being.
+In conclusion, tickling a baby may seem harmless fun, but it can negatively affect their physical, emotional, and psychological well-being.
 It’s essential to respect children’s boundaries, autonomy, and dignity, and avoid any activity that could harm or humiliate them.
-If you want to bond and play with your child, consider alternative safe, respectful, and enjoyable activities for both of you.
+If you want to bond and play with your child, consider other alternatives to tickling, that’s safe, respectful, and enjoyable activities for both of you.
+Meanwhile, if your child insists on tickling or similar play, check out our blog, Strategies To Say No Without Triggering Meltdowns In Kids, to say no without triggering meltdowns.